BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Web_server_step_by_step.md

 #include "./servers/ftpServer.hpp"

-// httpRequestHandler for short HTTP replies â€“ instead of HTML replies will be in JSON format
+// httpRequestHandler for short HTTP replies – instead of HTML replies will be in JSON format

 String httpRequestHandler (String& httpRequest, httpServer::wwwSessionParameters *wsp) { // - must be reentrant!